 “Hi Jan, we would like to schedule a phone interview with you.
 Does March 13, 2019, at 2:30 PM work for you?

 “Hey Phil, we would like to congratulate you on moving forward with the hiring process.
 What times next week are you free to come by the office for an interview?”

-4. Share interview tips.
+4. Share job interview tips.

 As much as you want interviewees to come prepared, it never hurts to give them some helpful tips about what to expect or what could help them during the interview process.

-This is great if you're with a staffing agency or HR departments, where you do the initial vetting before sending applicants to interview with a department head.
+This is great if you're with a staffing agency or HR department, where you do the initial vetting before sending applicants to interview with a department head.
 You want them to look good and be prepared, because it makes you look good while helping the interview be more productive for everyone.